CrimsonTautology/sm-in-game-audio/README.md

 Allows users to listen to music while in game.
 Uses a hidden MOTD page to play the music [using an external web service](http://iga.crimsontautology.com).
 Should work for any Source game that can run [Sourcemod](http://www.sourcemod.net).

-Currently Adobe Flash Player must be installed for users to hear the music; although an HTML5/Javascript based solution may be possible in the future.

 ##Installation
 * Install the [smjansson](https://forums.alliedmods.net/showthread.php?t=184604) extension (Included in repository).
 * Install the [steamtools](https://forums.alliedmods.net/showthread.php?t=129763) extension (Included in repository).